ysidharthjr/Ease-of-Doing-Business/README.md

 * **Geographical Features:**
 1. Average Precipitation (mm per Year)

+* **Domain specific feature are also added.
+So that result can be targeted to certain kind of market.
+In this project pharma market is being target.
+So relevent features are added e.g. disease related data etc.**

 # Country Market Rating (index)

 Country market rating will indicate the ease of doing business in various country or for market penetration.